itsAmeMario0o/bottle/documentation/USING.md

 ### Annotations and Scopes

-Each bottle host will get four annotions, we can search the inventory for `bottle_lifecycle=active and OS=CentOS` workloads:
+Each bottle host will get four annotations, we can search the inventory for `bottle_lifecycle=active and OS=CentOS` workloads:

 ![Inventory](inventory.png)